 Many wrongly believe that the only way to move forward is by not thinking about or not feeling what happened.
 What these people don’t know is that a good trauma therapist can gently guide them through this stage and make sure that the process of remembering is not overwhelming.
 In fact, the key to successful trauma therapy is reprocessing and reconsolidating old memories in a comfortable enough way.

 The step of remembering and mourning the trauma is essential for recovering from complex PTSD.
-In this step, you are actively engaged in trauma recovery work.
+In this second step of the Complex PTSD recovery stages, you are actively engaged in trauma recovery work.
 This is the heart of what’s considered trauma therapy in that you are meeting with a therapist and working through what happened.
 There are several options available to do this safely and productively.
 For example:

 - Eye Movement Desensitization and Reprocessing (EMDR)